thepinguin073/osint-hub/README.md

 ## Usage

+**Download the files:**

+  - Click the green <> Code button.

+  - Then click "Download ZIP".

+  - Once the .zip file is downloaded, right-click on it and select "Extract All..." (or use a tool like WinRAR or 7-Zip).

+**Open the web page:**

+  - Inside the extracted folder, double-click on the file index.html.

-To start, simply open the `index.html` file in any modern browser (Chrome, Firefox, Edge, etc.).
+  - This will open the OSINT hub directly in your browser (Chrome, Firefox, Edge, etc.).

-No installation or additional configuration is needed.
+**No installation or technical knowledge is required.
+Everything works locally, without any server connection.**

 ---